secureCodeBox/documentation/blog/2021-06-07-why-securecodebox-version-2.md

 #### Lot of Repositories to Release

 Due to the fact that we decided to use a micro service architecture we wanted to enforce this by separating the components as much as possible to reduce risk of tight coupling.
 This resulted in a pattern where we use own repositories for each component.
 This led to the vast number of roundabout a dozen repositories at [GitHub](https://github.com/secureCodeBox).
 All these repositories needed to be coordinated and aligned for a release which results in a lot of tedious work.
-Also we now had lot of different places to look for issues and documenting things.
+Also we now had a lot of different places to look for issues and documenting things.

 #### Scanners Running All the Time